"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Luke 9:56 - "For the Son of Man did not come to destroy men's lives but to save them."
 And they went to another village.

 But Jesus is both able to save and "destroy."
-Note, the same Greek root in "Apollyon" is used here:
+Note, the same Greek root in "Apollyon" in the following passage:

 James 4:12 - There is one Lawgiver, who is able to save and to destroy.
 Who are you to judge another?